Water Heater Expansion Tank: What It Is, Installation & Code Requirements

 The physical consequences of missing expansion tanks often far exceed legal issues:

 T&P valve failure – The temperature and pressure relief valve wears out from repeated opening to release thermal expansion pressure.
-Once it fails, you lose critical safety protection against dangerous pressure buildup or overheating.
-Much like when your water heater pilot light won't stay lit, a failed T&P valve creates immediate safety concerns.
+A failed T&P valve creates immediate safety concerns and can require help from a same-day plumber service.

-Burst pipes – In extreme cases, pressure spikes can rupture pipes entirely, causing catastrophic water damage requiring emergency plumber services at premium rates.
+Burst pipes – In extreme cases, pressure spikes can rupture pipes entirely, causing catastrophic water damage.

 Financial Impact Comparison

-The cost of installing an expansion tank ($200-$600) is minimal compared to potential damages:
+The cost of installing an expansion tank ($200 to $400 in 2026) is minimal compared to potential damages:

 Consequence Typical Cost